-There were no material modifications during the reporting period as part of Alterna Savings' usual lending business.
+There were no material modifications during the reporting period.

 Reconciliation of opening to closing balance of the loss allowance

 The following tables show reconciliations from the opening to the closing balance of the loss allowance by class of financial instrument.